rhom001/database-messenger/README.md

 In addition to the functions used for actual Database Messenger, we have also included some small helper functions.
 These include getting answers for questions or validating users before adding or deleting users.

 ####User Prompts
-* *public static int readChoice ()* - gets a user's choice from a range of numeric options
+* *int readChoice ()* - gets a user's choice from a range of numeric options
-* *public static bool readYN (String prompt)* - gets a yes or no response from the user for a question
+* *bool readYN (String)* - gets a yes or no response from the user for a question

 ####Validation
-* *public static boolean verifyUser (Messenger esql, String user)* - verifies that a user exists in the table of Users
+* *boolean verifyUser (Messenger, String)* - verifies that a user exists in the table of Users
-* *public static boolean isInit (Messenger esql, String author, String chat)* - verifies that a user is the initial sender of the Chat that they are in
+* *boolean isInit (Messenger, String, String)* - verifies that a user is the initial sender of the Chat that they are in
-* *public static boolean isMember (Messenger esql, String user, String chat)* - verifies that the user is a member of the Chat that they are browsing
+* *boolean isMember (Messenger, String, String)* - verifies that the user is a member of the Chat that they are browsing
-* *public static boolean isSender (Messenger esql, String author, String msg)* - verifies that the user is the sender of the selected Message
+* *boolean isSender (Messenger, String, String)* - verifies that the user is the sender of the selected Message

 ####Other
 * *public static String quote (String text)* - replaces all single quotes with "\'"